Feller evolution families and parabolic equations with form-bounded vector fields: Introduction and results

 \end{theorem}

-Theorem \ref{mainthm} in the stationary case and under the extra assumption $b(\cdot) \in L^2(\mathbb R^d) + L^\infty(\mathbb R^d)$ is due to \cite{KS}.
-The extra assumption arises there in the verification that the constructed limit of approximating semigroups is strongly continuous in $C_\infty(\mathbb R^d)$.
-We modify their iterative procedure in such a way that it automatically yields strong continuity.
+Theorem \ref{mainthm} in the stationary case $b:\mathbb R^d \rightarrow \mathbb R^d$ and under the extra assumption $|b| \in L^2(\mathbb R^d) + L^\infty(\mathbb R^d)$ is due to \cite{KS}.
+The extra assumption is used there in the verification that the constructed limit of approximating semigroups is strongly continuous in $C_\infty(\mathbb R^d)$ (i.e.~in the verification of the assumptions of the Trotter approximation theorem in $C_\infty(\mathbb R^d)$).
+We run their iterative procedure differently, so that it automatically yields strong continuity.
+(Generally speaking, unless $b$ is sufficiently regular in $t$, the non-stationary case presents the next level of difficulty compared to the stationary case.
+It is the inherent flexibility of the method of \cite{KS} (which, we believe, goes beyond $\partial_t-\Delta + b(t,x)\cdot\nabla$) that allows us to carry out the construction of the process for a non-stationary $b(\cdot,\cdot) \in \mathbf{F}_{\beta,\,\mathcal P}$.)

 Let us also note that, in the assumptions of Theorem \ref{mainthm}, given $p>(1-\sqrt{\beta/4})^{-1}$, the formula